-Like the Graduate Catalog, handbooks will be updated once each academic year in spring for summer e-printing and online posting: univ.edu/graduatecollege/curriculum.
-If a program makes changes, all handbook edits must be submitted to gradcurriculum@univ.edu as an MS Word file (.doc or .docx) with track changes by April 1 each year.
-Faculty should use the program by program duidelines document for the development of new handbooks and updates to existing handbooks.
+Like the Graduate Catalog, handbooks will be updated once each academic year in spring for summer e-printing and online posting: unlv.edu/graduatecollege/curriculum.
+If a program makes changes, all handbook edits must be submitted to gradcurriculum@unlv.edu as an MS Word file (.doc or .docx) with track changes by April 1 each year.
+Faculty should use the program handbook template and program guidelines document for the development of new handbooks and updates to existing handbooks.
 Handbooks are reviewed by the Graduate College associate dean to ensure that they conform to all relevant policies and guidelines.
 Departments should archive each year's program handbook for historical record and future reference, as needed.